Table of Contents

 Report your liabilities on Form 945-A instead of on

 line 7 if either of the following apply.

 You were a semiweekly schedule depositor

-If you want to allow an employee, a paid tax preparer, or another person to discuss your 2013 Form 945 with the IRS, check the “Yes” box in the “Third-Party Designee” section of Form 945.
-Also, enter the name, phone number, and any five-digit personal identification number (PIN) for the specific person to speak with—not the name of the firm who prepared your return.
+If you want to allow an employee, a paid tax preparer, or another person to discuss your Form 945 with the IRS, check the “Yes” box in the “Third-Party Designee” section of Form 945.
+Enter the name, phone number, and five-digit personal identification number (PIN) of the specific person to speak with—not the name of the firm that prepared your return.
 The designee may choose any five numbers as his or her PIN.